You are listening to the Sean Hannity Radio Show Podcast.

 Glad you called.

-And then I'm wondering like you as you just said whether the mainstream media would even care because it's anyway, this goes into the electoral You know everybody's gonna think hand the only reason Hannity likes Assange now is because he's gonna make this document dump on Hillary, which by the way I'm not gonna lie.
+You know, everybody's going to think the only reason Hannity likes Assange now is because he's going to make this document dump on Hillary, which, by the way, I'm not going to lie.

 He's after governments that are corrupt and exposing corruption.

-Well that to me is fundamentally what journalism should be about so I kinda like the gutsiness of it.
+Well, that to me is fundamentally what journalism should be about.

-They're scared to death yeah that it's happening in their pants.
+Yeah, it's happening in their pants.

-They're blanking their pants pooping their pants.
+They're blanking their pants, pooping their pants.

 You push me because you want me to say it.